afsc-assessments/ebswp_2023/doc/EBSpollock.md

 \begin{table}[ht]
 \centering
-\caption{Mid-water pollock biomass (near surface down to 0.5m from the bottom) by area as estimated from summer acoustic-trawl surveys on the U.S. EEZ portion of the Bering Sea shelf, 1994--2018 (Honkalehto et al. 2015).
-CVs for biomass estimates were assumed to average 20 percent with the 1994-2018 inter-annual variability arising from the 1-dimensional variance estimation method.
-Note the last column reflects biomass index values based on a VAST model application applied to acoustic backscatter was rescaled to have the same mean as the total biomass to 0.5m.}
+\caption{Mid-water pollock biomass (near surface down to 0.5m from the bottom) by area as estimated from summer acoustic-trawl surveys on the U.S. EEZ portion of the Bering Sea shelf}
 \label{tab:ats_biom}
 \scalebox{1}{
 \begin{tabular}{ccrrrrrr}